Lexikos/AutoHotkey-jk/readme.md

 hotkey.useHook
 hotkey.suspendExempt
 ```
 These properties directly replace the corresponding directives; of course, being properties and not directives, their values can be retrieved or changed at runtime.
-As before, these settings only affect the default options for newly created hotkey variants.  `suspendExempt` requires AutoHotkey v2.0-a130, and has no effect on earlier versions.
+As before, these settings only affect the default options for newly created hotkey variants.

 ```
 A_IconHidden = false;